You are here

 histories of photography; Indigenous and settler-colonial studies; intersections between infrastructure, legal geographies and landscapes

-Miguel Fernandez' research and teaching explore politics of space, critical race theory, and skateboarding visual culture through a queer lens.
+Miguel Fernandez's research and teaching explore the politics of space, racial representation in media, and skateboarding visual culture as a queer practice.

 Visual aspects of devotional practices in Roman Catholic traditions with a focus on ex-voto practices of Italy, Spain and Mexico